✓ Updated May 2026

 Bilbao Metro

-Bilbao's metro system is modern, efficient, and connects the city center with many surrounding neighborhoods and the airport.
+Bilbao's metro system, designed by Norman Foster, is efficient and modern, connecting the city center with surrounding neighborhoods and the airport.
 It's the quickest way to cover longer distances within the metropolitan area.

 Bilbao Bizkaia Bus (DBus)